MadScrewdriver/qsketchmetric/docs/tutorials/Validating your first parametric DXF file.rst

     QSketchMetric Validator variables modal window

 Close the modal window and click the `Validate` button. **A success!**

-Entities, Variables and Cohesion are all green and we are presented with a success message as well as a download button for rendered DXF file.
+Entities, Variables and Cohesion checks are all green and we are presented with a success message.

 .. figure:: https://qsketchmetric.readthedocs.io/en/latest/_static/Media/success.gif
    :alt: QSketchMetric Validator with success message